 The government's answer to this is to beef up the Office of Rail and Road, and I suppose that might work, though a more likely outcome down the line, if GBR proves to be unresponsive or inefficient, will be for ministers and civil servants to begin to micro-manage, just as happened in the old days of British Rail.
 They won't be able to resist.
-I note the White Paper allocates considerable reserve powers to the secretary of is allocated big birds, and the operators small ones, and nobody was quite sure into which category the pheasant fell.
+I note the White Paper allocates considerable reserve powers to the secretary of state.